helenahagman/bay-lake-winery/README.md

   User adds email address and clicks on the Subscribe button.
 The email is added to mailchimp and the user is presented with this ![message](https://res.cloudinary.com/dbjnqkn07/image/upload/v1714380151/PP5/mailchimpconfirm_azjp3f.jpg)
 - sorting feature - working as expected - Pass
 - profile update - working as expected - Pass
-- contact form - working as expected - pass
+- contact form - working as expected - pass/improvemnet needed
-  The form is working and the message is added to admin, a confirmation message is displayd on the screen for the user so they know the form has been sent correctly and the message is only displayed for 5 sec.
+  The form is working and the message is added to admin, a confirmation message is displayd on the screen for the user so they know the form has been sent correctly.
+- add product to wishlist - working as expected as a logged in user - Pass
+- remove a product from wishlist - working as expected as a logged in user - Pass
+- display testimonials - working as expected - Pass/improvements can be done

 ### Home page